szaumoor/ZS_CanIStabYou-Mod/README.md

 **Component 120:** Mist creatures can be backstabbed

-In vanilla game mist creatures, including undead vampiric mists, and spellhaunts, are immune to backstab, and are as far as I know the only undead creatures that are.
+In vanilla game, mist creatures (like vampiric mists and spellhaunts) are all immune to backstab, and are as far as I know the only undead creatures that are.
 This removes this immunity.

 ### Backstab Immunity: Enforcement